chipmc/Sleep-Modes/README.md

-# Carrier Test For 3rd Generation Devices
+# Sleep Mode Tests For 3rd Generation Devices

 This project is focused on automating the testing of the new 3rd Generation Carrier board.